pytorch/captum/docs/algorithms.md

 - [Original paper](https://arxiv.org/abs/1703.01365)

 ### Gradient SHAP
-Gradient SHAP is a gradient method to approximate SHAP values, which are based on Shapley values proposed in cooperative game theory.
+Gradient SHAP is a gradient method to compute SHAP values, which are based on Shapley values proposed in cooperative game theory.
 Gradient SHAP adds Gaussian noise to each input sample multiple times, selects a random point along the path between baseline and input, and computes the gradient of outputs with respect to those selected random points.
 The final SHAP values represent the expected value of gradients * (inputs - baselines).

-The computed attributions approximate SHAP values under the assumptions that the input features are independent and that the model behaves linearly between the inputs and given baselines.
+The computed attributions approximate SHAP values under the assumptions that the input features are independent and that the explanation model is linear between the inputs and given baselines.

 To learn more about GradientSHAP, visit the following resources:
 - [SHAP paper](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions)